darwintantuco/notes/src/content/graphql/best-practices.md

 1. Use consistent naming in your schema
 1. Use input object type as an argument for graphQL queries and mutations
-1. Return update resource on mutations
+1. Return updated resource on mutations